build-on-aws/content/posts/my-personal-assistant-is-a-telegram-bot/index.md

 In this step we will deploy the serverless API.
 The output of this step is the API Endpoint URL that we can use to register the webhook for the Telegram bot that we just created.
 Before we deploy this serverless API stack, let's do a code review so you understand what the CDK app will do.

-#### Code Review: SSM Parameter Store
+#### Code Review: AWS Systems Manager Parameter Store

 The first thing we need to define in the CDK app is to create resources to store the Telegram token.
 Of course we want to avoid hard coding in this application.
-We will use the [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) which we can later retrieve inside the AWS Lambda function.
-The parameter name that we use is `telegram_token` which you can find in the SSM Parameter Store dashboard, with a dummy value of `TELEGRAM_TOKEN` which we will need to change manually later.
+We will use the [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) which we can later retrieve inside the Lambda function.
+The parameter name that we use is `telegram_token` which you can find in the Parameter Store dashboard, with a dummy value of `TELEGRAM_TOKEN` which we will need to change manually later.

 ```python
 ssm_telegram_token = _ssm.StringParameter(self, id="{}-ssm-telegram-token".format(
     stack_prefix), parameter_name="telegram_token", description="Telegram Bot Token", type=_ssm.ParameterType.STRING, string_value="TELEGRAM_TOKEN")
 ```

-#### Code Review: IAM Roles
+#### Code Review: AWS IAM Roles

-The next thing we need to define are the IAM roles that define AWS Lambda access to write log groups with Amazon CloudWatch as well as access to the SSM Parameter Store.
-For the record, we can grant access to the AWS Lambda function by calling the `.grant_read()` function, but I prefer this approach because I can explicitly implement for [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege.html).
+The next thing we need to define are the IAM roles that define Lambda function access to write log groups with Amazon CloudWatch as well as access to the Parameter Store.
+For the record, we can grant access to the Lambda function by calling the `.grant_read()` function, but I prefer this approach because I can explicitly implement for [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege.html).

 ```python
 lambda_role = _iam.Role(